ryan-allan/API/1.3/CONTENTS/METHODS/generatePass.md

 <h2>generatePass</h2>
 <p><strong>Synopsis:</strong><br />
 This API request is used to create Passbook Passes dynamically.
 Passes are created based on the dynamic pass data passed in the request which is used in restriction to the Pass Template Settings.
+In the case of Relevance, Relevant Text is considered only when Relevance lat,long values are passed in the API otherwise ignored.
 On success, returns a link to download the generated passbook pass (i.e., pkpass file).
 For more info see below for Mandatory/Optional fields and Error codes.</p>
 <div><strong>Request: XML</strong></div>
 <pre>&lt;REQUEST&gt;